Poem of the Day: ADD

 lessons of too many words

-I click keys at there fringes, I want
+I click keys at their fringes, I want

 some movement